Comal County License Hearing Guide

 Possible Outcomes

-- Eligibility Requirements: You must demonstrate a need to drive for:
+- Eligibility Requirements: You must meet specific criteria, such as demonstrating a need to drive for work, school, or essential household duties.

-- What You Can Drive For: An ODL typically restricts your driving to specific times and locations related to the reasons listed above.
+- What You Can Drive For: A restricted license typically limits driving to specific locations and times related to employment, education, or essential family needs.

-- Costs and Application Process: Applying for an ODL involves:
+- Costs and Application Process: Applying for a restricted license involves a court petition and associated fees.

-- IID Requirement: Depending on the circumstances of your DUI arrest and your criminal case, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an ODL.
+- IID Requirement: The court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of the restricted license.

 Getting Your License Back